box/box-content-preview/src/lib/annotations/README.md

 annotator.init(scale);
 ```
 Where `disabledAnnotationTypes` is a string of valid annotation types to disable.
+See [Enabling/Disabling Annotations and Annotation Types](#enablingdisabling-annotations-and-annotation-types) below for more details on viewer specific annotation configurations.

 Parameters & Options
 -------